RehabEngGroup/MOtoNMS/README.md

 ## Contacts ##
-- You can send MOtoNMS bug reports to <ali.mantoan@gmail.com>.
-- If you need help using MOtoNMS, send an email either to
+- If you need help using MOtoNMS, please ask your questions in the MOtoNMS Public Forum, available from the SimTK project page: <https://simtk.org/home/motonms>, or send an email to <ali.mantoan@gmail.com>
-     <ali.mantoan@gmail.com> or <monica.reggiani@gmail.com>
+- You can send MOtoNMS bug reports to <ali.mantoan@gmail.com>
-- If you want to participate in developing MOtoNMS please send an email to <monica.reggiani@gmail.com>
+- If you want to participate in developing MOtoNMS, please send an email to <monica.reggiani@gmail.com>

 ## Licensing ##